kNalj/alertino/README.md

 After succesfull upload, in serial monitor you should see a message saying: "server is at 10.21.64.###".
 This address should match the address reserved for the device in one of the earlier steps.

-To check that it is working, go to any PC inside the LAB (PC connected to a wall socket in the lap, not the laptop you are holding in your hands) and open internet browser.
+To check that it is working, go to any PC inside the LAB (PC connected to a wall socket in the lab, not the laptop you are holding in your hands) and open internet browser.
 In the address field input the IP address.
 You should be able to see the arduinos web server.